 Where does your wedding photographer fit into all this?

 Just because you choose to postpone a larger celebration for a smaller and more intimate elopement, it doesn’t mean you shouldn’t get beautiful documentation of your day!
-Talk to your wedding photographer about alternative options that would include an hour or two of coverage for a small elopement ceremony.
+Talk to your wedding photographer about alternative options that would include coverage for a small elopement ceremony.